 Due to the enormous popularity of San Diego Comic-Con, acquiring a ticket to the annual pop culture event is difficult.
 If you are lucky enough to snag a ticket, however, getting a hotel room may be even more challenging.
 In both cases, the demand far outstrips the supply.
 In the case of hotel rooms, confusion over how the sale process works exacerbates the situation.
-This past week, the quest to secure rooms for San Diego Comic-Con 2016 — affectionately (or not so affectionately) known as “Hotelpocalypse” — left many attendees confused and frustrated.
+This past week, the quest to secure rooms for San Diego Comic-Con 2016 — known affectionately (or not so affectionately) as “Hotelpocalypse” — left many attendees confused and frustrated.

 When Demand Exceeds Supply: Randomize!